Sleeping Kelly

 Before going to sleep, Sleeping Beauty is offered a wager at almost 1:1 odds that wins $15+\epsilon$ if the coin lands tails and loses $-15$ if the coin lands heads.
 Each time she is woken, she is offered a bet that wins $10+\epsilon$ if the coin landed heads, and loses $-10$ if the coin landed tails.
 Both bets have an expected value slightly greater than zero, so Sleeping Beauty is presumed to accept all bets she is offered.
 However, if the coin lands heads she ends up losing $-5$ and if the coin lands tails she also ends up losing $-5$ by the end of the experiment.

+The key flaw here is assuming that a rational Sleeping Beauty would accept any of the individual bets in this example.
+Observe that if you start with any finite amount of wealth and place a sequence of wagers of the same size one a fair coin with 1:1 payoff odds, then your wealth dynamics follow an unbiased random walk which guarantees eventual bankruptcy.
+Perturbing the payoff odds by some small $\epsilon$ to give a slightly biased random walk still leaves an overwhelming chance of ruin.

-The key flaw here is that a rational sequential betting strategy for Sleeping Beauty cannot be defined without any information about how the size of the bet relates to the amount of money she has available.
-We want to see whether any Dutch book can be created for a version of Sleeping Beauty who is offered sequential wagers expressed as a fraction of her wealth, and who only accepts bets that increase the growth rate of her wealth, i.e., have a wealth multiplier greater than 1.
+A rational sequential betting strategy for Sleeping Beauty cannot be defined independent of the fraction of her wealth being put at stake.
+The relation between the size of her bet and current endowment of wealth cannot be ignored when considering her wealth dynamics.
+We want to see whether any Dutch book can be created for a Sleeping Beauty who only accepts bets with a wealth multiplier greater than 1.